connorskees/grass/README.md

 # grass

-This crate aims to provide a high level interface for compiling SASS into plain CSS.
-It offers a very limited API, currently exposing only 2 structs.
+This crate aims to provide a high level interface for compiling Sass into plain CSS.
+It offers a very limited API, currently exposing only 2 functions.

-In addition to a library, also included is a binary that is intended to act as an invisible replacement to the sass commandline executable.
+In addition to a library, also included is a binary that is intended to act as an invisible replacement to the Sass commandline executable.

-This crate aims to achieve complete feature parity with the dart-sass reference implementation.
-A deviation from the dart-sass implementation can be considered a bug except for in the following situations:
+This crate aims to achieve complete feature parity with the `dart-sass` reference implementation.
+A deviation from the `dart-sass` implementation can be considered a bug except for in the following situations:

 - Error messages